Hibiscus Plant Care

 You've Pruned, So Now What?

 After cleaning up your hibiscus by removing all dead wood and pruning some branches for shape, what do you do?
 It will take several weeks, depending on weather, before the new growth will come back.
 During that time keep the hibiscus evenly moist if possible, and fertilize it at half strength once per week.
 If you notice any insects on the bushes, it is important to get rid of them so that the tender new shoots that are coming will not be damaged by such insects.
-I was surprised to find spider mites on one of my outdoor hibiscus only a few weeks after we had the freezing nights!
-You can use forceful water sprays such as with the Bug Blaster or apply Clean Leaf as part of a clean-up program.
-Applying worm castings or other soil improving materials to pots or ground is a good idea during this time.
-Growth stimulants such as our Wake-up Spray or Seaweed Concentrate are also excellent to use after pruning.
+I was surprised to find spider mites on one of my outdoor hibiscus only a few weeks after we had freezing nights!
+You can use forceful water sprays, such as with the Bug Blaster, to wash off any bugs at this time.
+To help your hibiscus get started growing again, spray it regularly with Wake-Up Spray, and either add Growth Enhancer to your fertilizer or replace your fertilizer with Houseplant Formula until you see strong, lush growth.
+Once your hibiscus is growing strong again, with multiple leaves sprouting out everywhere, discontinue the Wake-Up Spray and go back to your regular fertilizer routine.

 Hibiscus thrive on attention, and many of the cold-damaged plants from a cold winter will come roaring back to bloom again in the summer if they are given a little tender loving care as they recover from winter.
 As the temperature warms and summer approaches, increase the fertilizer being used, as well as the amount of water the hibiscus receive.
 Stay vigilant for insect attack or use routine treatments on the plants as a preventive.